Chapter One: The Pale Cast of Thought

 "Now, Son, you don't want to ruin your lunch," he said nervously.
 "Just you hand that here to me until...after."

 Grudgingly, Dudley withdrew his fat fingers from the box, but Harry saw him pull something from it where Uncle Vernon couldn't see and slip it into his pocket.
 Vernon would have had a heart attack, and Harry had the impulse to give Dudley away to him.
 He might actually have enjoyed the promising glare he'd've gotten from Dudley for ratting the porker out.
 But more than this, Harry just wanted the Dursleys to leave while everyone still had their heads so he could open the rest of his cards and have that over with.
-Besides, he didn't think he had the energy for the potential theatrics.
-Dudley shuffled over to his father, who almost took the boys hands off snatching the suspicious candies away from him.
+Dudley shuffled over to his father who almost took the boy's hands off snatching the suspicious candies away from him.

 He's gone, Harry